Healthy Eating for Children

 - When trying new foods at a meal, be sure to also include a food that your child likes.
 Don't be discouraged if it takes several tries before your child actually eats a new food.
 It may take as many as 15 times or more before your child will try a new food.

 - Juice does not have the valuable fibre that whole fruit has.
-Unless the label says the drink has only 100% juice, beware that many fruit drinks are just water, a little juice flavouring, and a lot of added sugar.
-Dietitians of Canada, Nutrition for Healthy Term Infants recommends limiting juice to 125 - 175 mL of 100% unsweetened fruit juice a day.
-Juice isn't recommended for babies 0 to 6 months.
+The Canadian Paediatric Society recommends limiting juice to ½ cup (125 mL) to ¾ cup (175 mL) of 100% unsweetened fruit juice a day.
+2 Juice isn't recommended for babies 0 to 6 months.

 Planning meals and snacks